marduke182/jekyll-blog/_posts/2018-07-17-react-unit-test.markdown

 })
 ```

 We can implement this in many ways, but the one that helps me more is using a **setup function**.
-The idea behind a setup function is to put all the common taskts in one place, like a.shallow rendering/mounting the components, b.finding components, etc. This makes the configuration  explicit and cleans up boilerplate from the actual tests.
+The idea behind a setup function is to put all the common tasks in one place, like a.shallow rendering/mounting the components, b.finding components, etc. This makes the configuration  explicit and cleans up boilerplate from the actual tests.

 Remember, the order is very important when you write your test (assert, act, arrange), it gives you perspective and focuses on what you are testing.